realpython/materials/chatgpt-mentor/prompts.md

 ## Get Answers to Your Programming Question

-1. What's the difference between an abstract class and an interface?
+1. What's the difference between a list and a tuple in Python?
-2. Can you show me an example of both an abstract class and an interface?
+2. What's the difference between mutable vs immutable types?
-3. What are good use cases for an interface?
+3. Can you show me a real-world example of both a tuple and a list?
-4. How does this apply to Python?
+4. What are good use cases for a tuple?
-5. Please provide some links that explain the topic
+5. Please provide some links that explain the topic.

 - Please show me the link to the Python documentation that explains `__init__.py`